judithbergada/bacolonyzer/docs/usage.md

 * `--prefix` or `-p`: this parameter defines the prefix of the new names.
-  It is recommended to use a barcode for the images, and by default, BaColonyzer will use QFAxxxxxxxxxx_, where xxxxxxxxxx is a random number..
+  It is recommended to use a barcode for the images, and by default, BaColonyzer will use QFAxxxxxxxxxx_, where xxxxxxxxxx is a random number.

   Example:
   ```bash